TabLand/puzzles/README.md

    Ginger:
      The cost of a bit toggle is different for switching on vs switching off.
 I.e a service stop may be quicker / slower / easier / harder than a service start.

+   Canon:
+     Penalties are calculated in one direction from 2nd element to the last.
+The first penalty is between the 1st and 2nd element i.e n-1 penalties.

+   Wild Goose:
+     Penalties are calculated in a circular fashion.
+The first penalty will be between the last and first element i.e n penalties.